bbdsoftware/metis-cluster-bootstraps/docs/Getting-Started/setup.md

 sh charts-bootstrap/boostrap.sh
 ```

-The above script till install crossplane and 2 metis charts
+The above script will install crossplane and 2 metis charts

 - metis-crossplane-bootstrap

-  This chart will install the required crossplane providers namely proviider aws , provider kubernete and provider helm
+  This chart will install the required [crossplane providers](https://crossplane.io/docs/v1.4/concepts/providers.html).
+Namely provider aws, provider kubernetes and provider helm

 - metis-crossplane-config

-  This chart will install the provider configs for the installe providers.
+  This chart will install the provider configs for the installed providers.

 ## 3. Initiate a metis bootstrap